Click to select a single clip. The Clips viewThe area in the Timeline Editor window where you add, position, and manipulate clips. More info

 See in Glossary displays the selected clip with a white border, including its blends.
 Selecting a clip deselects all other tracks or clips.

-Selecting a clip shows its properties in the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
+Selecting a clip also shows its properties in the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
 More info

 Hold Command/Control and click to select discontiguous clips.
 Hold Command/Control and click a selected clip to deselect it.

-See in Glossary to draw a selection rectangle.
-This selects all clips that intersect the rectangle.
-Hold down Shift while drawing the selection rectangle to add clips to the current selection.
+Click and drag on an empty area in the Clips view to draw a selection rectangle.
+This selects all clips inside the rectangle, including the clips that intersect the rectangle.
+Hold down Shift and draw a selection rectangle to add clips to the current selection.

 You can also select clips with the Timeline PlayheadThe white marker and line that indicates the exact point in time being previewed in the Timeline Editor window.
 More info